schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/examples/diagram/diagram-readme.md

 schemacrawler.format.show_unqualified_names=true
 ```

-3. Try using GraphViz command-line options by setting the following property in the SchemaCrawler configuration file,
+3. Try using Graphviz command-line options by setting the following property in the SchemaCrawler configuration file,
    `config/schemacrawler.config.properties`.

 ```